thegeneschool/metagenomics/docs/anvio.md

 ### Challenge exercises

-* Using `anvi-interactive` Find a bin with a high predicted redundancy rate and another with a low rate.
+* Using `anvi-interactive` find a bin with a high predicted redundancy rate and another with a low rate.
 Then load each bin in `anvi-refine`.
 How do their profiles differ?
 * If we had a metagenome with two strains where 80% of the gene content was common to both strains, and the binning software reconstructed the most abundant one as a bin, what would the coverage profile for that bin look like in `anvi-refine`?
 What about the coverage standard deviation?
 * What can Single Nucleotide Variants (SNVs) tell us about a genome bin?